MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-hadoop-troubleshoot.md

 On Cloudera Manager parcel installs, the default path to the examples is */opt/cloudera/parcels/CDH/lib/hadoop-mapreduce-examples.jar*.)

-The following runs the pi example, which uses Monte Carlo sampling to estimate pi.
+The following command runs the pi example, which uses Monte Carlo sampling to estimate pi.
 The 5 tells Hadoop to use 5 mappers, the 300 says to use 300 samples per map:

 	hadoop jar /usr/lib/hadoop-mapreduce/hadoop-mapreduce-examples.jar pi 5 300